Once again it is a story of a servant who stole

 property and that as there was no key hole on the outside of the door, the lock

 could not have been picked, it could only have been opened from inside.
-Elizabeth drew his attention to one of the window shutters which was slightly
+Elizabeth

-there was a row of potted plants on the sill outside.
-There had been rain a few days earlier and
+row of potted plants on the sill outside.

-the excess rain water had run down the outside of the pots and dried to a crust
+down the outside of the pots and dried to a crust around the base of each

-looked carefully, he could see that the pots had not been disturbed, and if someone
+see that the pots had not been disturbed, and if someone had removed them to

-had removed them to gain access, they must have been inordinately careful in
+gain access, they must have been inordinately careful in replacing them in

-replacing them in their exact positions.
+their exact positions.
+He demonstrated

-He demonstrated this fact to Elizabeth, but she
+this fact to Elizabeth,

-by any other route.
+and not by any other route.

 On the Monday afternoon Hannah made a trip

-to the butchers and returning to the house found Elizabeth in
+to the butchers and returning to the house found Elizabeth in conversation with a tall man at

-conversation with a tall man at the kitchen door.
-She was later to identify this man in court
+the kitchen door.
+She was later to

-Elizabeth and William left the house, Elizabeth returning
+Seeing Hannah, Elizabeth and William left the house, Elizabeth returning an hour or so later.

-an hour or so later.
-Hannah asked her where she had been and Elizabeth told her
+Hannah asked her where she had been and Elizabeth

-that she told her that she had wished to “vent her mind” on the man.
-She did not explain what she meant by this.
+told her that she told her that she had wished to “vent her mind” on the

-Plank was not satisfied with Elizabeth’s story
+Plank was not satisfied with Elizabeth’s story and

-and arrested her on the Tuesday afternoon.
+arrested her on the Tuesday afternoon.

-Having taken her into custody he asked Elizabeth to let
+Having taken her into custody he asked Elizabeth to let him see the contents of her

-him see the contents of her box.
-(Servants typically owned a trunk in which
+box.
+(Servants typically owned a trunk in which they kept their belongings and

-they kept their belongings and which was convenient to move when they changed jobs.)
+which was convenient to move when they changed jobs.)
 She let him see it and the only thing he

 found was a piece of flannel cloth, certainly no silver.
-He also questioned her about a man he had
+He also questioned her about a man he had seen

-Mr. Plant claimed he was a tally man, named Finch, who sold items of drapery to
+Plant claimed he was a tally man, named Finch, who sold items of drapery to

 people on tick, collecting the money instalments.
-Elizabeth told the
+Elizabeth told the constable that she had

-constable that she had owed Finch eight shillings for best part of a year.
+owed Finch eight shillings for best part of a year.
 During this interview the name of Kelly was

 not mentioned by either Elizabeth or the constable.